Petrushka (ballet): Libretto and story

 While the original idea was Stravinsky's, Alexandre Benois provided the ethnographic details of the Shrovetide Fair and the traditions of the Russian puppet theater.
-And although Petrushka is frequently cited as an example of the complete integration of libretto, music, choreography, and scenic design, Stravinsky had composed significant portions of the music (chiefly the second tableau) before Benois became involved with the project.
+And although Petrushka is frequently cited as an example of the complete integration of libretto, music, choreography, and scenic design, Stravinsky had written much of the music (chiefly the second tableau) before Benois became involved with the project.

 First tableau: The Shrovetide Fair

 Petrushka begins with a festive orchestral introduction based, in part, on historical Russian street-hawkers' cries.
 The curtain rises to reveal St. Petersburg's Admiralty Square during the 1830s.
-The stage set (also by Benois) depicts several hucksters' booths, a ferris-wheel, a carousel, and (upstage center) a puppet theater.
+The stage set (also by Benois) depicts several hucksters' booths, a Ferris wheel, a carousel, and (upstage center) a puppet theater.
 A crowd has gathered for the Shrovetide Fair (known as Maslenitsa), the carnival (analogous to Mardi Gras) preceding Lent.

 In Fokine's original choreography, a group of Drunken Revelers emerges from the crowd, dancing to Stravinsky's adaptation of the folk-tune "Song of the Volochobniki" ("Dalalin' Dalalin'" from Rimsky-Korsakov Op.
 24 No. 47).

 Suddenly, the festive music is interrupted by strident brass announcing the appearance of the Master of Ceremonies on the balcony of his booth.
 The equivalent of a carnival "barker", he boasts of the attractions to be seen within.

 The squeaks of a street-organ are heard (clarinets and flutes) as an Organ-Grinder and Dancing Girl emerge from the crowd, which at first pays little attention as the barker continues to shout.
-The Dancer moves downstage and begins to dance to another Russian folk-song, "Toward Evening, in Rainy Autumn", while playing the triangle.
+The Dancer moves downstage and begins to dance to another Russian folk song, "Toward Evening, in Rainy Autumn", while playing the triangle.

 At the other end of the stage, a second Dancing Girl appears, accompanied by a music box (suggested in the orchestra by the celesta).
 The two Dancing Girls compete for the crowd's attention to the strains of a ribald French music-hall song about a woman with a wooden leg: "Une Jambe de bois".
 Both tunes are repeated.